Parker Dam State Park

 Since the days of the CCC, Parker Dam has changed very little.
 New facilities have been added and seedlings planted by the CCC have grown into trees.
 In May of 1985, many of the majestic trees in the park were lost to a tremendous tornado.
-But, through it all there is a constant--the beauty and serenity of the Parker Dam State Park.
+But, through it all there is a constant; the beauty and serenity of Parker Dam State Park.

-The CCC Interpretive Center is open to the public Saturdays and Sundays from 1 to 4 p.m. during the summer season, as volunteers are available.
-The Center is also available for group tours by appointment by calling the park office.
+The museum is open to the public Saturdays and Sundays from 1 to 4 p.m. during the summer season, as volunteers are available.
+The museum is also available for group tours by appointment by calling the park office.

 Keep in Touch

 Add yourself to the DCNR's online community to receive info on this park, or parks in general.

 Like to spend time in the outdoors, meet friendly people and help make Pennsylvania State Parks great?
 Volunteering at a park might be for you.

 Scouts and organized groups can earn free camping by completing service projects.